kunalm8470/AspNet6InDepth/README.md

     - Handle content negotiation using `Accept` header
         - Send XML response if `Accept` header is set to `application/xml`
         - Send JSON response if `Accept` header is set to `application/json`
+    - Versioning in .NET6 API(s)
     - Handle `HTTP Patch` type requests
+    - Model validation
-    - Model validation using Data Annotation Attributes
+        - Using Data Annotation Attributes
             - `Compare` : Validate if two properties in a model match.
             - `EmailAddress` : Validate if a property has an email format.
             - `Phone` : Validate if a property has a telephone number format.
             - `Range` : Validate if a property value falls within a specified range.
             - `RegularExpression` : Validate if a property value matches a specified regular expression.
             - `Required` : Validate if a field isn't null.
             - `StringLength` : Validate if a string property value doesn't exceed a specified length limit.
             - `Url` : Validate if a property has a URL format.
+        - FluentValidation validation using Fluent methods
+    - Globalization and localization
     - HTTP Client
         - Creating basic IHttpClientFactory using `IHttpClientFactory.CreateClient();`
         - Named HttpClient